fuzzylogicxx/fuzzylogic/posts/jan-2020-record-purchases.md

 Last month I scooped some brand new music, a couple of great releases I’d missed in 2019, and some killer reissues.

-Here’s the lowdown.
+Let’s dive in!

 ## Roy Ayers – Searching / One Sweet Love To Remember

-Vibes legend Roy Ayers’s 1976 beautiful rare groove classic _Searching_ – one of my favourites of his - gets a welcome, loud 7″ reissue from UK label Dynamite Cuts. _One Sweet Love_ on the flip – also from the Vibrations LP – sees Roy in more upbeat mode with great swinging, syncopated drums.
+Vibes legend Roy Ayers’s beautiful 1976 rare groove classic _Searching_ gets a welcome, loud 7″ reissue from UK label Dynamite Cuts. _One Sweet Love_ on the flip – also from the Vibrations LP – sees Roy in more upbeat mode with great swinging, syncopated drums.

 <b>Current Favourite Track:</b> Searching